 - Works with 120 VAC setting only

-This portable combo is quite powerful.
+This best electric toothbrush and waterpik combo is quite powerful.
 The toothbrush reaches about 40,000 VPM, which translates into vigorous brushing.
 Designed for effective cleaning in case of periodontitis.

-On top of all this, it’s moderately priced, and the required brush head and flossing tip changes are easy to procure.
+On top of all this, it’s moderately priced.
+The required brush head and flossing tip replacements are easy to procure.

 Integrated design with a single handle for both brushing and flossing